finalwebsites/backup4wp/README.md

 This tool is using the Linux command line tool "rsync" to copy all the files.
 We're using the tool for years and it works perfect on all our web servers.
 It might break your website during a restore action, so try the backup tool first on a similar test/staging site.

 ### Security
 The tool doesn't store any database logins and all files are saved in a directory which is not accessible via the public website.
 To access the Backup4WP tool, you need to authorize via a link that is send to your own email address.
-The session expires 4 hours of activity.
+The (cookie) session expires after 4 hours of inactivity.

 If your web host is based on Apache, there is an option to protect the directory using a login/password or by white-listing your IP address.